Answers to most questions about genealogical certification

 Your presentation is expected to be soundly developed and well reasoned.
 You will use many sources to achieve that.
 Some will be reliable, and some will not.
 That means you will exercise many judgments about the quality of your sources, the quality of the information those sources present, and the strength of the evidence that you draw from each piece of information—both individually and collectively.

 As with any research project, when others have published misinformation or reached conclusions you feel are in error, you should correct the existing work and support your corrections with sound evidence, direct or indirect.
 Following BCG standards, throughout your research your emphasis will be on original sources rather than derivatives.
 In the writing phase, for at least two parent-child relationships in different generations, you must present a proof argument or a proof summary to justify your conclusion.

-If the pre-existing work on a particular family does meet the standards set forth in The BCG Genealogical Standards Manual you should, logically, choose a different family.
+If the pre-existing work on a particular family does meet the standards set forth in Genealogy Standards you should, logically, choose a different family.

 How much personal detail do you want to see in my

 Kinship Determination Project?